hydai99/transformer-paper/README.md

-# PERCEIVER IO: A GENERAL ARCHITECTURE FOR STRUCTURED INPUTS & OUTPUTS
+# Perceiver IO: A General Architecture for Structured Inputs & Outputs

 # Qustion!
 Imagine you're trying to build a neural network that can understand both text and images.
 How do you select models to handle input data?